nologic/novodb/README.md

 # Novodb - Deep inspection beyond debugging #

+Novodb is a platform for building inspection user interfaces.

 A new way to debug software.
 A plugin architecture is designed to support many use cases by providing customization and extensibility.

 ## Use cases ##